Freetown's wood homes a link to Sierra Leone's past

 Mohamed Bakarr Jalloh, resident of a dilapidated Board House at 1 Macauley Street in Murray Town, admits he has been mocked for his accommodation.

-"Some of the neighbors, they laugh at us, because of the wood condition," explained the 26-year-old, who has a poster of a skimpily clad Janet Jackson in his first floor bedroom.
+"Some of the neighbours, they laugh at us, because of the wood condition," explained the 26-year-old, who has a poster of a skimpily clad Janet Jackson in his first floor bedroom.

 "It isn't strong; when the breeze blow, not good."